This step by step tutorial will show you how to make any flavor cakesicles with troubleshooting and decorating tips and tricks!

 - Let the chocolate harden in the fridge for 5-10 minutes.
 If you like a thicker coating and/or the chocolate is too thin around the sides, add another teaspoon or two of chocolate around the edges and let harden in the fridge another 5 minutes.

 - Remove from fridge and add 2 tablespoons of cake filling to the molds.
 This amount can vary depending on the size of your molds.
 Be very gentle when adding the filling, if you push down too hard you can break the chocolate.
-You want to leave some room on the top to add the chocolate.
-If you have problem with the chocolate cracking, let the chocolate rest at room temperature for a few minutes before filling.
+You want to leave some room on the top to add the top coat of chocolate.
+If you have problem with the chocolate cracking, let the chocolate rest at room temperature for a few minutes before adding the filling.

 - After you've added the filling, gently push in the popsicle stick.